marcglasberg/asyncredux.com/flutter/comparisons/bloc.md

 counterCubit.increment(amount: 1);
 ```

-In AsyncRedux, actions are classes that extend your `AppAction`,
+As you can see, AsyncRedux changes state via **classes** (called "actions"),
-while Bloc/Cubit just uses regular methods inside your Cubit class.
+while Bloc/Cubit just uses regular **methods** inside your Cubit class.
+That's the main design difference.

+Since classes are made to be extended, and give you a stable identifier (the action type),
+it allows AsyncRedux to provide a load of features out-of-the-box,
+that are non-existent or hard to implement with Cubit.

-Actions change the state by returning a new state from their `reduce()` method,
+Actions extend your `AppAction`, and change the state by returning a new state from their `reduce()` method,
 while Cubit methods change the state by calling `emit(newState)`.

 ## Loading and error indicators